ikiK-CRO/flask_file_upload/README.md

 ### System Architecture

-The secure file sharing system is implemented as a web application based on the Flask framework, using MVC (Model-View-Controller) architecture:
+The secure file sharing system is implemented as a modern web application with a React frontend and Flask backend API:

-- **Model**: SQLAlchemy ORM for database interaction
-- **View**: Jinja2 templates for HTML rendering
-- **Controller**: Flask routes and functions that handle requests
+- **Backend**: Flask-based RESTful API handling data operations and file management
+- **Frontend**: React SPA (Single Page Application) providing a responsive and interactive user interface
+- **Communication**: JSON-based API communication between frontend and backend

 The main components of the system are:

-1. **Web Server**: Flask application handling HTTP requests
+1. **Backend API**: Flask application handling HTTP requests and API responses
+2. **Frontend SPA**: React application for user interface and interaction
-2. **Database**: SQLite for storing metadata about uploaded files
+3. **Database**: PostgreSQL for storing metadata about uploaded files
-3. **File System**: Local file system for storing uploaded files
+4. **File System**: Local file system for storing uploaded files
-4. **Logging System**: Structured logging of user and system activities
+5. **Logging System**: Structured logging of user and system activities

 The application implements the following functional units:

-- Secure file uploading with validation
+- Secure file uploading with drag-and-drop support
 - Password-protected file downloading
 - Structured logging of all activities
-- Activity log viewing
+- Activity log viewing with tabbed interface
+- Internationalization with language switching

 ### Security Implementations